5 mins TO READ

 - Create a process that does all the above automatically and is cost-effective.

-Focusing on specific channels and tactics (e.g. Instagram, Blogs and etc.) will only take you so far.
+Focusing on specific channels and tactics (e.g. Instagram, blogs etc.) will only take you so far.
 Most channels will wear off once they become saturated and conditions change.

 An on-going, self-correcting process is sustainable and consistent.
 But you and your business have to commit to it.